Estimated reading time: 10 minutes

 Hemp is not “marijuana.”
 Marijuana is cannabis with more than 0.3 percent THC on a dry weight basis.
 Both are varieties of the cannabis plant.
 Hemp is another legal form of cannabis.

-Low-THC Hemp Products: In 2022, Minnesota adopted a new statute clarifying that Low-THC Hemp Products, in the form of edibles and drinks, are legal if compliant with Minnesota Statutes §151.72 “Certain Cannabinoid Products.”
+Low-THC Hemp Products: In 2022, Minnesota adopted a statute clarifying that Low-THC Hemp Products, in the form of edibles and drinks, are legal if compliant with Minnesota Statutes §151.72 “Certain Cannabinoid Products.”
 The legislature did this in response to a Minnesota court case which distinguished hemp in plant-form, from hemp products, both of which contain THC.

-Decriminalized marijuana:
+Decriminalized marijuana

-Possession of beer, wine & spirits, no criminal quantity limits: Note that you can possess any amount, no matter how much, of beer, wine or liquor in Minnesota without exposure to criminal prosecution.
+Beer, wine & spirits, no criminal quantity limits on possession: Note that you can possess any amount, no matter how much, of beer, wine or liquor in Minnesota without criminal prosecution.
+No one asks” “Why do you need a wine cellar!” or “Why do you need 60 kegs of beer for your wedding party!”

-Effective August 1, 2023, Minnesota Statutes §342.09 explicitly authorize lawful possession of a small amount of marijuana or cannabis products:
+Effective August 1, 2023, Minnesota Statutes §342.09 explicitly authorize possession of a small amount of marijuana or cannabis products:

 Subdivision 1.
 Personal adult use, possession, and transportation of cannabis flower and cannabinoid products. (a) An individual 21 years of age or older may: